Home

 He proved up on the claim where the town of Isabel now stands.
 In 1887, the Santa Fe Railroad extended its line west and went through his farm.
 His name appears on all abstracts of lots in the town, as he was the original owner of the townsite.
 In exchange, he became owner of the 160 acres to the southeast.
 Before the coming of the railroad, he and his brother sometimes "freighted" to Harper for supplies.
 While on the trips, they picked up and sold the bleached buffalo bones left on the prairie by the earlier fur traders.
 A few years later, he often made trips to Cairo, Kansas, where he got flour for Isabel….
 He made the race for a homestead when the Cherokee Strip was opened 16 September 1893, and succeeded in staking out a claim.

-Though not an artist, Layton once opened a photography studio under the name of "Mathis and White" as a favor to a friend.
+Though not an artist, Layton once opened a photography studio under the name of "Mathis and White" in Isabel as a favor to a friend.

-He and his nephew, Otis White, spent three years in New Mexico, from 1915 to 1918, where he owned a farm.
+He and his nephew, Otis White, spent three years in New Mexico, from 1915 to 1917, where Layton owned a farm.

 Layton died on Nov.
-24, 1917 at the St. Francis Hospital in Wichita, KS.
-He was buried in the White family plot at Isabel, KS.
+24, 1917 at the St. Francis Hospital in Wichita, KS, at the age of 65.
+He was buried in the White family plot at Isabel.
+Among the mourners who drove to Isabel to attend the funeral, reported the Barber County Index, were Mr. and Mrs. W.R.
+Forsyth, Mrs. John Luallen and Mrs. Carrie Roby.